Canal IPe: Background

-In the past, Televisión Nacional del Perú (now TV Perú) aired a children's programming block, consisting largely of productions from NHK, the BBC del and PBS up until the late 2000s.
-It also found its luck with original productions such as Sábado chico (2001–2002) and De vuelta y media (2003–2004), the first of which presented by kids and aimed at them.
+Televisión Nacional del Perú (now TV Perú) had previously aired a children's programming block, consisting largely of productions from NHK, the BBC and PBS up until the late 2000s.
+It also attempted original productions such as Sábado chico (2001–2002) and De vuelta y media (2003–2004), the first of which presented by kids and aimed at them.
 Since then, this caused concerns in the state channel's programming, as its cultural programming lacked interest for the coming generations.

 During 2015, the increase of programs classified as trash TV (reality shows, showbiz programming, etc.) produced by three of the country's largest television networks (Latina Televisión, América Televisión and ATV), being known for the march held that year, incited IRTP to plan the creation of a cultural channel aimed at children and the youth, with both original and imported programming.

 For the president of IRTP's directorate, María Luisa Málaga, in an interview given to El Peruano, «kids and teens need their own slop» for the domain of the adult audience for television series, while Ojo noted that it would recover the former "white (as in "clean") television" strategy.
 To prepare for its launch, the Kusi Kusi block began in 2013 as part of TV Perú's schedule, which adapted the same format as the Argentine channel Pakapaka.
 Over time, it was renamed TV Perú Niños.